Continual Memorization of Factoids in Language Models: REMIX: Random and Generic Data Mixing

 \paragraph{Mistral results.}

-We report \ours{} results for Mistral in Figure~\ref{table:mistral_unfamiliar}.
-For Key-Value Recall, \ours{} can successfully prevent forgetting and improve performance after stage 2 training on factoid data ($15.0\% \rightarrow 43.5\%$) and stage 2 training on non-factoid data ($16.8\% \rightarrow 57.0\%$).
-However, the results are less effective with \ours{} since the No Mixing baselines are not affected by forgetting severely to begin with.
+We report \ours{} results for Mistral in Table~\ref{table:mistral_factoid} (full results in \S\ref{app:mistral_unfamiliar_full}).
+For KVR, \ours{} can successfully prevent forgetting and improve performance after stage 2 training on factoid data ($15.0\% \rightarrow 43.5\%$). \ours{}'s advantages are less pronounced since the No Mixing baselines are not affected by forgetting too severely.

+\paragraph{Comparison to other baselines.} We compare with three other representative baselines against \ours{} in Table~\ref{table:baselines}: 1) weight regularization \cite{kirkpatrick2017overcoming}, 2) behavior regularization \cite{sun2020distill}, and 3) parameter expansion \citep{von2020continual}.
+We use Elastic Weight Consolidation (EWC) for weight regularization and calculate the Fisher score using one backward pass using the current mini-batch for training.
+For behavior regularization, we add the KL between the training model vs the original reference model to the loss.
+We provide the parameter expansion based baseline using LoRA adaptors \citep{hu2022lora}.
+We randomly select parameters to train and do not explicitly avoid overlapping of the stage 1 and stage 2 tunable parameters.
+We observe that the weight regularization baseline and behavior regularization baselines lag behind \ours{} by a large margin ($40\%$ on KVR, $30\%$ on PopQA, and $40\%$ on TriviaQA).